 b. produces

 c. promotes

-5. his contract that your company will be sole provider of accommodation services for our events.
+5. his contract that your company will be e sole provider of accommodation services for our events.

 a. issues

 b. ensures

 c. endures

-6. M ly new job offers more growth
+6. M y new job offers more growth

 a. potency

 b. patents

 c. potential

-7. H: aving read your employment contract carefully, l
+7. H: aving read your employment contract carefully, I

 a. with respect

 b. respectfully

 c. in respect

-8. ly previous boss made some, but it asn't enough to prevent me from leaving the company.
+8. y previous boss made some, but it asn't enough to prevent me from leaving the company.

 a. connections

 b. conceptions

 c. concessions

-9. In any employment, if you provide your employer with a list of, you are providing a list of things that
+9. In In any employment, if you provide your employer with a list of things that

 yo ou are/were not happy with at your job.

 a. statistics

 b. grievances

 c. merits